Knguyen-dev/Life-Skills-Notes/Financial Literacy/1_Budgeting_Saving/2_Reducing_Expenses/ex1_unit_cost.md

 - NOTE: When relying on per unit pricing, make sure that when you buy a large container of something that you'll actually use the product or have space for it.
-Like, of course the 36 mega pack of paper towels is probably a couple cents cheaper when looking at unit price, but you may not need that much.
-Or the 24 inch pizza, which is somehow 0.25 cents cheaper than the regular pizza.
+Buying in bulk doesn't work when you're not going to use it or don't have enough space for storing it.
+At that point you're paying more due to the increase bulk price, or due to how your item may be perishable and you're not using it all.
+Like, a 24 inch pizza, which is somehow 0.25 cents cheaper than the regular pizza.
 Is it really the better deal if I'm spending 10 more dollars on something I'm not going to finish?
-Just keep that common sense and moderation in mind.s
+Just keep that common sense and moderation in mind.